michaelcortese/multiterm-astro/src/content/posts/why-im-doubling-down-on-rust.md

 becoming the best developer I can be.

-So now I'm going to sell you on something!
+Now I'm going to sell you on something!

 ```rust
 fn main() -> ! {